IrrelevantGibbon/MyBruteLeagueCli/README.md

 # MyBruteLeagueCli

-Cli for libs my brute (cause cli is fun and i like it)
+Little Cli with simple league features for my brute libs, nothing special i just like cli and i wanted to give it a try.
+It's not optimized at all but it's funny !